 - 1/4 ounce mezcal

-Add all the ingredients except the mezcal to a shaker and fill with ice.
+Add the tequila, Aperol, Heering cherry liqueur and lemon juice to a shaker and fill with ice.

-Shake well and strain into a rocks glass containing a 2-inch ice cube.
+Shake well and double-strain into a rocks glass containing a 2-inch ice cube.

 Float the mezcal on top.